Skip to content Donate

 Join a Committee

 Behind the scenes of any WildResearch program, event, or initiative is a dedicated group of volunteers.
 We all work together on small committees that meet regularly throughout the year.
-Each committee has a representative who reports to the board, and someone that sits on the Grants Committee.
+Most committees meet online, therefore, remote volunteering is possible.

 If you are interested in learning more about what opportunities are available, or if you’d like to join one of the committees listed below, please contact us at info@wildresearch.ca.